The US downtempo project arms&legs is currently working on an LP.

-The US retro-rock project Smidley releases the eponymous LP on the 2nd of June.
+The US retro-rock project Trapper Schoepp releases the LP Bay Beach Amusement Park on the 2nd of June.

 Trapper Schoepp – Bay Beach Amusement Park – artwork

 In an homage to the one hundred and twenty five year old amusement park in Wisconsin, at which Elvis Presley purportedly found enjoyment – hence the retro-feel of the compositions, with tracks named after rides.

 The penultimate of the six songs – Bumper Cars leaves the listener happily stepping around the room.